Orton-Gillingham

-The Orton-Gillingham approach is a multisensory phonics technique for remedial reading instruction developed in the early-20th century.
+The Orton-Gillingham approach is a multisensory phonics technique for remedial reading instruction developed in the early 20th century.
 It is practiced as a direct, explicit, cognitive, cumulative, and multi-sensory approach.
-While it is most commonly associated with teaching individuals with dyslexia, it is highly effective for all individuals learning to read, spell, and write.
+While it is most commonly associated with teaching individuals with dyslexia, it has been used for non-dyslexic individuals learning to read, spell, and write.
 In the US, it is promoted by more than 15 commercial programs as well as several private schools for students with dyslexia and related learning disabilities.